-7. Recording Modes
+6. Recording Modes

-LoopA supports three recording modes:
+LoopA supports two recording modes:

-- unquantized recording stores note data that can be (re)quantized at any point in time (even during recording).
-This mode is the standard recording mode and is active when the sequencer engine is running. - step recording adds notes under the cursor, which is only active when the sequencer engine is stopped. - autoloop recording functions more like an audio looper and can autodetect BPM and loop length, while ensuring that new recordings will synchronize with existing clips.
+- unquantized recording to store note data that can be (re)quantized at any point in time (even during recording).
+This mode is the standard recording mode and is active when the sequencer engine is running. - step recording, which is only active when the sequencer engine is stopped.

 For recording to take place, LoopA must be ARMed (red LED lit) and the received MIDI input data must arrive on an active input interface/input channel (as defined in the TRACK screen).
-By default, all input data (from all input ports and all input channels) will be recorded, as indicated by the standard TRACK-screen configuration I: ALL and IC: ALL.
+By default all input data (from all input ports and all input channels) will be recorded, as indicated by the standard TRACK-screen configuration I: ALL and IC: ALL.
 Modifying these input parameters can filter out certain MIDI input data if required.

-7.1 Unquantized Recording
+6.1 Unquantized Recording

-LoopA's primary recording mode: define a clip length before recording, start the sequencer and enter unquantized notes while ARM is active.
-The clip will start looping immediately.
-This recording mode is best for riffs like tight and well-defined basslines or four-measure melody lines.
-LoopA records incoming data at the current cursor/time position when the sequencer is running.
+With the sequencer engine running, LoopA records incoming data at the current cursor position.
 The default operation mode is to add new notes to the active clip (additive overdubbing), but the "Punch in" footswitch control overwrites data while the footswitch is pressed.
-This is useful to correct or remix a region of the clip rather than deleting the entire contents.
+This is useful to remix a region of the clip rather than deleting the entire contents.